 Obviously, too little water will directly and negatively affect agriculture production.
-On the other hand, extreme precipitation events could lead to excessive soil moisture, soil erosion, direct damage to plants, and a delay in farm operations, all of which disrupt food production (Bates et al. 2008).
-FAO categorises climate change impacts on food production into two groups: biophysical and socio-economic (Table 4.2 below) (FAO 2007).
-Altogether, overall food production might not be threatened, but regional and local differences will be considerable and those least able to cope (e.g. smallholder farmers in marginal areas) will be affected most severely.
+On the other hand, extreme precipitation events could lead to excessive soil moisture, soil erosion, direct damage to plants and a delay in farm operations, all of which disrupt food production (Bates et al., 2008).
+FAO (2007) categorizes climate change impacts on food production into two groups: biophysical and socio-economic (Table

+4.1).
+Altogether, overall food production might not be threatened, but regional and local differences will be considerable and those least able to cope (e.g. smallholder farmers in marginal areas) will be affected hardest.